tweag/nixpkgs-graph/README.md

     "version": "1.5.1.0"
   }
 ```
-So, according to the `edges.json` file we get the node and edge information at the same time.
+So, according to the `nodes.json` file we get the node and edge information at the same time.
 The method we use here is to  iterate on the attributes of the root attribute set of nixpkgs using [mapAttrs](https://nixos.org/manual/nix/stable/expressions/builtins.html#builtins-mapAttrs) and merge the `buildInputs` information obtained with the [concatMapStrings](http://ryantm.github.io/nixpkgs/functions/library/strings/) function.
 Afterwards, we retrieve the desired set via [lib.collect](https://teu5us.github.io/nix-lib.html#lib.attrsets.collect) to eliminate different levels (e.g. the two examples above are at different levels in the original data `{chromium:{...}, python3Packages:{..., zstd:{...}, ...}}`).
 Finally we use `--json --strict` attribute of `nix-instantiate` to output.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **2. Generate Graph**

 The procedures for generating graph have also been integrated into the `build.sh` file.
-The corresponding files will appear in the rawdata/ folder which are named `First graph.png` & `edges.csv`.
+The corresponding files will appear in the rawdata/ folder which are named `first_graph.png` & `nodes.csv`.

 For the first version of the graph, we used [pandas](https://pandas.pydata.org/) of python to process the json format data, and [networkx](https://networkx.org/) to build the graph.
 The entire program is contained in the `graph.py` file, and the corresponding `requirements.txt` file is provided.
 However, the python file will be run via `nix-shell`, so there is no need to use the user's native python interpreter.
 And there is no requirement for user's python environment.